35th Paratroopers Brigade (Israel): War of Attrition (1968–1973)

 After the Six-Day War, paratroopers participated in pursuit and retaliation operations against Egyptian infiltrators and became embroiled in the War of Attrition on various fronts.

 On March 21, 1968, paratroopers and armor raided a headquarters in Karame, Jordan, killing 250 Jordanian soldiers.
 On December 12, 1968, a heliborne paratroop force raided Beirut Airport and destroyed Lebanese aircraft.
 The raid came in response to repeated terrorist attacks against Israeli aircraft.
 On December 23, 1969, paratroopers participated in Operation Rooster 53, airlifting an entire Soviet radar station out of Egypt and transporting it back to Israel.

 In January 1970, the brigade spearheaded Operation Rhodes, taking over the Egyptian island of Shadwan.
 Three Israeli soldiers were killed in the raid which saw the paratroopers remain on the island for 36 hours before departing with 62 Egyptian POWs and a captured Decca radar set.

 On 12 May 1972, a hijacked Sabena airliner landed at Israel's Lod Airport (now Ben Gurion), after which paratroopers disguised as El-Al flight technicians assaulted the aircraft and rescued the passengers.

 On the night of April 9, 1973, during Operation Spring of Youth, a select force of paratroopers headed by Chief of Staff Lt.
 Gen. Amnon Lipkin-Shahak landed in different sites in and around Beirut, where according to published foreign reports, they linked up with waiting cars hired by Mossad agents.
 According to these sources, the soldiers drove through Beirut without arousing suspicion.

-They simultaneously attacked the Popular Front for the Liberation of Palestine's headquarters and the residences of three high-ranking PLO leaders responsible for the Fatah-Black September Munich massacre of Israeli athletes in 1972.
+They simultaneously attacked the Popular Front for the Liberation of Palestine's headquarters and the residences of three high-ranking Palestine Liberation Organization (PLO) leaders responsible for the Fatah–Black September Munich massacre of Israeli athletes in 1972.
 Surprise was total, and despite fierce resistance in the headquarters, all teams succeeded in carrying out their missions and were extracted by Israeli Air Force helicopters.
 Two Israeli soldiers and dozens of PFLP fighters were killed during the fighting.